Why the Düsseldorf Card Can Save You Money

 Is the Düsseldorf Card worth it?

-Does the Düsseldorf Card include airport transport?
+Does the Düsseldorf Card include transport from Düsseldorf Airport?

-When does the Düsseldorf Card validity start?
+When does the Düsseldorf Card become valid?

 Further Reading & Related Travel Guides